-Until all of the billing for these services transitions from PCIS2 to LTSSMaryland, Day Habilitation Services, Community Development Services, Employment Discovery & Customization, Community Living Group Home Service and Retainer Fees, Supported Employment, and Career Exploration claims will be submitted electronically through the DDA's electronic data system called PCIS2 which interfaces with the MMIS system to generate federal claims.
-PCIS2 data collects information on: (1) the services included in the participant's Person-Centered Plan (PCP) that can be billed; (2) the approved services and individualized budget; and (3) the services actually rendered by the provider.
+Until all of the billing for these services transitions from PCIS2 to LTSSMaryland and Electronic Visit Verification (EVV) for Personal Supports and any other CMS required services using Maryland's In-Home Supports Assurance System (ISAS), Day Habilitation Services, Community Development Services, Employment Discovery & Customization, Community Living Group Home Service and Retainer Fees, Supported Employment, and Career Exploration claims will be submitted electronically through the DDA's electronic data system called PCIS2 which interfaces with the MMIS system to generate federal claims.
+PCIS2 data collects information on: (1) the services included in the participant's Person-Centered Plan (PCP) that can be billed; (2) the approved services and individualized budget set forth in PCIS2; and (3) the services rendered by the provider.
 PCIS2 authorized services are based on the PCP detailed service authorization.
-PCIS2 compares the services actually rendered to authorized services ensure that overbilling or billing for services not in the PCP does not occur.
+Services rendered to authorized services to ensure that overbilling or billing for services not in the PCP does not occur.